smallbasic/smallbasic.github.io/_build/pages/features.markdown

+# New features

-SmallBASIC has a number of new features intended to broaden its appeal as a general purpose scripting language.
+> SmallBASIC has a number of new features intended to broaden its appeal as a general purpose scripting language (Note - Written in 2008).

 ## Local variable declaration and assignment ##